Asbury Lanes: Notable acts

+Some notable acts to have played Asbury Lanes include:

-Film
+Film festival

-Asbury Lanes has also played host to the Tromapalooza.
-Tromapalooza is a fan gathering and small scale film festival featuring films new and old from Troma film studios such as the Toxic Avenger and Sgt.
+Asbury Lanes has also played host to the Tromapalooza in August 2009.
+Tromapalooza was a fan gathering and small scale film festival featuring films new and old from Troma Entertainment film studios, such as the Toxic Avenger and Sgt.
 Kabukiman, NYPD.
-Lloyd Kaufman films was on hand presenting both films and acts.
-As well as playing host to Tromapalooza, Asbury Lanes has also become a sponsor of the 2010 and 2011 TromaDance film festival in Asbury Park and will host the TromaDance After Party.
+Troma co-founder Lloyd Kaufman, who had staged the TromaDance film festival in the same Utah location as, and coincident with, the Sundance Film Festival each January from 1999 to 2009, was on hand for this single Tromapalozza.
+The event helped transition TromaDance to the east coast, with the 2010, 2011 and 2013 TromaDance festivals held at Asbury Lanes.